ExternalReality/backbone--snap--sunroof--acid-state/README.md

        #compiles haskell code and starts development web server @ localhost:8000 (well actually 0.0.0.0:8000)
        ./reload.sh

-Then the script ./refresh.sh will recompile the haskell code and start the development webserver on localhost:8000
+Then the script ./reload.sh will recompile the haskell code and start the development webserver on localhost:8000

+The haskell source code lives in
+    :::bash
+	src/

+and the client-side code (javascript) lives in:
+    :::bash
+	public/js/